-For each administration, the NAC exam test forms comprised 10 operational 11-minute OSCE stations and two wait stations.
-The overall exam is designed to assess seven clinical competencies: communication skills, data interpretation, diagnosis, history taking, investigations, physical examination, and management.
+For each administration, the NAC Examination test forms comprised 10 operational 11-minute OSCE stations.
+In the May session, there were 2 wait stations.
+In the September sessions, there was 1 wait station and 1 pilot station.
+The overall exam is designed to assess 7 clinical competencies: communication skills, data interpretation, diagnosis, history-taking, investigations, physical examination, and management.

-In each station, a standardized participant (SP) portrayed the clinical scenario, and each candidate's performance was evaluated by an examiner.
-Each station measured up to seven clinical competencies.
+In each station, an SP portrayed the clinical scenario, and each candidate's performance was evaluated by a PE.
+Each station measured up to 7 clinical competencies.

-Standardized procedures, including training for examiners and SPs and data analyses, were followed to ensure that the NAC exam results were comparable across test forms for all candidates.
+Standardized procedures, including training for PEs and SPs and data analyses, were followed to ensure that the NAC Examination results were comparable across test forms for all candidates.